CyberRes has acquired Debricked, enabling customers to accelerate the speed of DevSecOps while ensuring the resilience of their software supply chain.

 For example, the recently launched Galaxy, which the company says is an immersive cyber threat experience designed for chief information security officers and analysts.

-"Nearly 90 per cent of companies are developing software using open source components to accelerate their development speed to keep pace with business demands, which comes with accelerated risk," Micro Focus product management vice president Tony de la Lama says.
+"Nearly 90 per cent of companies are developing software using open source components to accelerate their development speed to keep pace with business demands, which comes with accelerated risk," Micro Focus product management vice president Tony de la Bree says.

 "Our aim is to invest in and build solutions that allow organisations to secure their applications while maintaining the speed of development.